-If you have been claiming Jobseeker's Allowance for 15 months or more you may be able to claim the Part-time Job Incentive for one year, instead of Jobseeker's Allowance.
+If you have been claiming Jobseekers Allowance for 15 months or more you may be able to claim a Part-time Job Allowance for one year, instead of Jobseeker's Allowance.
 It may be possible to extend the scheme for a further period - contact the Department of Social Protection for more information on their Lo-Call information line 1890 66 22 44.